Basic Meteorology - Marine weather for sailors

 Meteorologists in our days monitor large-scale weather systems and use advanced computers to predict with fair accuracy what lies ahead.
-But before heading out on the water, you should obtain local forecast and make your own update on board.
+But before heading out on an open water you should obtain local forecast and generate your own update on board.

 You will learn

-Our webinar will help you to better understand the kind of weather you can expect while sailing, whether you are reading a weather map or making your own observations.
+How to better understand the kind of weather you can expect while sailing, whether you are reading a weather chart or making your own observations.

 - Weather proverbs.
 For centuries sailors have come up with a lot of proverbs related to the weather, in which they interpret their observations.
 We will look at them to find why they have proven their reliability